cbeams/bisq2-proto/README.md

     $ ./gradlew build

-## Run the daemon
+## Run the server

     $ ./bisqd
     listening on port 9999

-The daemon will listen on port 9999, accept a single connection, return the value '42' and exit.
+The server will listen on port 9999, accept a single connection, return the value '42' and exit.

-## Connect to the daemon
+## Connect to the server

     $ ./bisq-cli
     42